aiplanethub/agent-framework-docs/docs/guide/tools.md

     # This is a mock search for demonstration.
     # In a real app, you would use an actual search API.
     mock_results = {
-        "AI framework": "Result: Microsoft Agent Framework is a new platform...", "python": "Result: Python is an interpreted, high-level programming language..."
+        "AI framework": "Result: Agent Framework is a new platform...", "python": "Result: Python is an interpreted, high-level programming language..."
     }